lbryio/lbry.com/content/news/155-the-birth-of-entertainment.md

 ![His work is so transgressive](https://spee.ch/2/Aeschylusathens215.jpeg)

-Don’t forget I’m on a dialogue-writing panel at 3PM with Sophocles
+<div style="font-size:small; text-align: center">"Don’t forget I’m on a dialogue-writing panel at 3PM with Sophocles"</div>

 One wealthy Athenian was named the [Choregos](https://en.wikipedia.org/wiki/Choregos) each year, and made responsible for producing the winning play.
 That included paying for costumes, a director, scenery, props, musicians and actors (except for the flute player and non-chorus actors, who were provided by the state for arcane reasons).
 And just like today, entertainment was an expensive pursuit - some productions cost ten times as much as a skilled worker earned in a year.